-Amanda has widespread experience across an array of portfolio areas as part of her urban and regional planning work, including tourism infrastructure, roads and transport, policy and planning, education and retail planning, housing and land development, building and construction in South Australia and nationally.
+Amanda has extensive experience across an array of portfolio areas as part of her urban and regional planning work, including tourism, hospitality, infrastructure, roads and transport, policy and planning, education and retail planning, housing and land development, building and construction in South Australia and nationally.

-Amanda has considerable expertise in high level consulting, project planning, portfolio policy-making and project implementation.
-She is a strong and passionate advocate for her home State of South Australia and, in particular, its diverse regional areas and their communities.
+Amanda has considerable expertise in high level consulting, strategy development, project planning and implementation.
+She is a strong and passionate advocate for South Australia with a focus on the State's diverse regional areas and their communities.